totemo/watson/README.md

     <td>ss_date_directory</td> <td>date format string</td> <td></td> <td>This setting determines the directory to store screenshots when ss_player_directory is off, or when no player is currently selected.
 The setting is a format specifier for the Java <a href="http://docs.oracle.com/javase/1.4.2/docs/api/java/text/SimpleDateFormat.html">SimpleDateFormat</a> class, interpreted in the user's locale (language settings), allowing considerable flexibility in the name of the output directory.
 If set to the empty string (the default setting), then screenshots without a selected player will end up in .minecraft/screenshots/.
 If a format is specified, then a subdirectory of .minecraft/screenshots/ is created to place each screenshot in, based on the time and date when the image was taken.
 Recommended settings include "yyyy-MM-dd" (numeric year, month and day, e.g. 2013-03-15), "yyyy-MM" (year and month, e.g. 2013-03) and "MMMM yyyy" (month in long form and year, e.g. March 2013).
 The format can be set to the empty string using the command "/w config ss_date_directory".</td> <td>/w config ss_date_directory yyyy-MM-dd</td>
   </tr>
 </table>

+### Prism Support

+Although Watson was originally developed for use with LogBlock, some basic support for Prism has recently been added.
+Watson can now display break, place and pour actions for inspector results, or for queries that return extended results (those that contain coordinates).
+However, note that the Prism inspector limits the precision of time stamps to a granularity of one minute, and reports them as relative time (e.g. "4h32m ago").
+Consequently the Watson vector display for results returned by the inspector may be wildly innacurate.

+In order to generate lookup results with coordinates in them, you must explicitly specify the -extended parameter:

+    /prism l r:20 p:totemo -extended

+or do a global lookup (r:global), although the usefulness of the latter is minimal.

+By default, Prism groups together what it considers to be related edits.
+For example, if a player placed red wool 5 minutes ago and just now places green wool, Prism may report that as placing multiple red wool 5 minutes ago.
+In order for watson to show individual edits, it is necessary to configure Prism to report each edit separately by setting lookup-auto-group to false in the configuration of the plugin.

+At the time of writing, Watson does not support automatically calculating stone:diamond ratios, or automatically paging through results when used with Prism.

 Files